SPT-Mod-Dev/SPT-Mod-Dev/README.md

 - "Secure the Philippines" focus has been removed
 - "Strike On The Southern Resource Area" focus has been removed

+#### Manchuko
+- Manchukuo starts with Mengukuo annexed and the focus to annex it removed
+- Manchurian focus to core China has been removed, Manchukuo gets cores on China via "Obedience" focus
+- Manchukuo's low legitimacy can be fully removed by taking the "Chinese leadership" focus
+- "Hoanyoku" focus for Manchukuo gives China -30% surrender limit, the AI cannot pick the focus

+#### Mexico
+- Mexico gets the bank instead of just unlocking it with the focus
+- Wargoal option removed from Mexican nationalization of oil events
+- Added event to object to Anschluss

+#### New Zealand
+- Slight buffs to some focuses:
+    - First labour goverment 2% -> 5% buffs
+    - NZL manpower act 7% -> 10% recruitable factor
+    - New zealand steel 10 -> 24 steel added
+    - Taranki oil 5 -> 12 oil added
+- 2NZEF focus ups your conscription by 1 now along with the vanilla buff it gives

+#### Romania
+- Carol's empty accounts for Romania in the fascist path now last 60 days (previously 360 days)

+#### Siam
+- Added decision and corresponding event chain for Siam requesting Indochina from Japan

+#### South Africa
+- Slight buffs to some focuses:
+    - Emergency workers 7% -> 10% buffs
+    - Native laws amendment 3% -> 5% factory output
+    - Work for all poor -3% -> -5% consumer goods
+    - Outlaw strikes 6% -> 10% factory output and consumer goods
+- Expand the cape corps focus ups your conscription by 1 now along with the vanilla buff it gives
+- All focuses in the army branch are now 35 days
+- South Africa can now go free with the "Secure Interests in Africa" focus

+#### Soviet Union
+- Claim Bessarabia and Secure Leningrad are now 7 day focuses
+- Turkish straits event gives Russia 10% war support (so it can do War Economy much earlier)
+- Invade iran focus can only be picked when WW2 has begun

+#### Trade Federations
+- Cuba, Haiti, Dominican Republic, Guatemala, Honduras, El Salvador, Nicaragua, Costa Rica, Panama, Colombia, Venezuela, Ecuador, Peru, Bolivia, Chile & Paraguay has been merged into American Trade Federation (Neutral Trade Nation)
+- Saudi Arabia, Yemen & Oman has been merged into Middle East Trade Federation (Neutral Trade Nation)
+- Tibet & Bhutan has been merged into Himalayan Trade Federation (Neutral Trade Nation)

+#### UK
+- Can develop New Zealand without developing Australia now
+- Some focuses shortened from 70 to 56, 35, 28 and 14 days
+- Indian Independence focus from UK focus tree removed
+- UK's Imperial Conference focus no longer has autonomy prerequisites

+#### USA
+- Added event when Greenland caps which transfers control to USA from Denmark

+#### Vichy France
+- Removed options to form Vichy France

+#### Yugoslavia
+- Removed Anti-German military spirit

 #### Army Spirit
 #####  20 XP